Locket (album): Singles and music videos

 "Yes Baby" was released on September 19, 2025.
 According to Beer, the track was conceived as "the closing bracket in an unintentional trilogy," following the singles "Make You Mine" and "15 Minutes."
-A third single, "Bittersweet," was released on October 10, 2025, accompanied by a music video co-directed with Aerin Moreno, starring Sean Kaufman, which premiered on October 20, 2025.
+A third single, "Bittersweet", was released on October 10, 2025, accompanied by a music video co-directed with Aerin Moreno, starring Sean Kaufman, which premiered on October 20, 2025.
+Alongside the album's release on January 16, Beer unveiled a music video of the fourth single "Bad Enough".
+On May 8, the day of the deluxe edition's release, its track "Lovergirl" received a music video.

 Performances

 Beer was one of the musical performers at the Victoria's Secret Fashion Show 2025 on October 15, where she performed live the album's three singles "Make You Mine", "Bittersweet" and "Yes Baby".
+On January 13, 2026, Beer officially announced the Locket Tour, with 32 shows across Europe and North America.

+Critical reception

+Melvin Boateng of Clash described the album as an intimate and self-assured body of work shaped by memory and emotional reflection, praising its confidence, focus, and strong authorship that moves beyond expectations.
+Writing for Paste, Lydia Wei noted the record's blend of dark synth-pop, '90s R&B influences, and experimental electronic textures, calling it Beer's most focused and enjoyable project to date.